josh/tailscale_exporter/README.md

 - `TS_EXPORTER_PUSHGATEWAY_RETRIES` - Pushgateway retry count
 - `TS_EXPORTER_MODE` - Default subcommand (`serve` or `generate`)

+When no mode is provided, the exporter will automatically run in `serve` mode when `LISTEN_PID` is set or in `generate` mode when `TRIGGER_UNIT` is set.
+If neither is detected, it exits with an error.

 ## Credential Loading

 The exporter supports loading credentials from files or a credentials directory: